SharePoint Designer Workflows retirement

 The SharePoint Designer will be supported only for on-premise SharePoint Servers.

-Retirement of the SharePoint classic workflows is a big change for many organizations.
+The retirement of the SharePoint classic workflows is a big change for many organizations.
 Especially that the timeline for this change is just 4 months.
 I see this could impact a lot many Office 365 users who moved from an on-premise environment.
-Personally I expect the timeline will be expended, but the decision is made: SharePoint 2010 & 2013 workflows on Ofice 365 are dead.
+Personally, I expect the timeline will be expended, but the decision is made: SharePoint 2010 & 2013 workflows on Ofice 365 are dead.

 Why Microsoft has to turn off SharePoint Designer workflows